mr-loblolly/docmgr/README.md

 # doc-mgr
-doc-mgr is a organization tool that can create, import, edit and compile documents for sharing.
+doc-mgr is a organization tool that can create, import, edit and compile documents.